mrdandelion6/Learn-to-Code/topics/cyber-security/notes.md

 #### response
 - responding to security incidents. this includes investigating the incident, containing the incident, and recovering from the incident.

+# virtual machines

+we will be using virtual machines to run our code examples. a virtual machine is a software that allows you to run multiple operating systems on a single physical machine. this allows you to run different operating systems on the same hardware. we will be using virtual machines to run old operating systems that have known vulnerabilities. this will allow us to learn about cybersecurity by exploiting these vulnerabilities.

 ## ssh'ing into an ip address

 how can we ssh into an old machine where we have the ip address?